mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 }
 ```

-Instead of doing this manually you can add the following file `iam-stsAssumeKommander.tf` into the `extras/provisioner/` directory next to your `cluster.yaml`
+Instead of doing this manually you can add this file, `iam-stsAssumeKommander.tf`, into the `extras/provisioner/` directory next to your `cluster.yaml` file.

 ```terraform
 # Attaching sts:AssumeRole to the default node role from konvoy